Three women spiked during nights out in Basingstoke 'fear for their safety'

 Officers have launched investigations following these reports and anyone with information is asked to contact 101, quoting the reference numbers above.

-Hampshire Police say they "take all reports of drink spiking and needle spiking extremely seriously" and are working to ensure "all venues are spike aware".
+Hampshire and Isle of Wight Constabulary says it takes all reports of drink spiking and needle spiking "extremely seriously" and are working to ensure "all venues are spike aware".

-Since 1 April, they have received 11 spiking reports in Basingstoke.
+Since 1 April, the force has received 11 spiking reports in Basingstoke.
 This compares with 44 in Southampton, 29 in Portsmouth and nine in Winchester.

-Across the whole force, they say they have seen a reduction of reported incidents over the past three years, with figures previously peaking nationwide in highly populated student-related areas in autumn 2021.
+Across the whole force, it says it has seen a reduction of reported incidents over the past three years, with figures previously peaking nationwide in highly populated student-related areas in autumn 2021.

-During August and December of this period, there were a total of 212 spiking incidents reported to Hampshire & Isle of Wight Constabulary.
+During August and December of this period, there were a total of 212 spiking incidents reported to Hampshire and Isle of Wight Constabulary.

 Police say incidents of spiking have decreased throughout the Hampshire and the Isle of Wight since then, with figures having more than halved for the same period in 2023; with 91 offences being reported to police.